Sasori2134/finace-manager/README.md

 - 'analytics/data_for_piechart_analytics' - Pull data for piechart you can pass how many days you want

 Made with ❤️ by Alex (Sasori2134) — Finals Project
+Frontend made by Alex (Sasori2134)
+Backend made by Alex (Sasori2134)